-Please make or bring a costume inspired by The Odyssians Time Machine to wear on the last evening of camp.
-It doesn’t have to be expensive or elaborate: some of our favourite costumes are home-made and simple.
+Please make or bring a costume inspired by our theme to wear on the last evening of camp.
+It doesn’t have to be expensive or elaborate, just whatever party wear you have.

 At least one of us is allergic to nuts.
 Please don’t bring any nuts or anything containing nuts to camp.
 So no peanuts, Snickers bars or Cadbury’s Fruit & Nut bars, sorry.
 Ginger nuts and coconuts are probably safe.